NonDairyNeutrino/intro_electromagnetism/midterm/midterm.typ

   + What is the expression for the electric potential at a point far away, but not infinitely so, from a $H_2$ molecule?

-+ 25.5 The Electric Potential Inside a Parallel-Plate Capacitor
+// + 25.5 The Electric Potential Inside a Parallel-Plate Capacitor

 // == Potential & Field

 // + 26.2 Finding the Electric Field from the Potential
 + The figure below shows the equipotential lines for some hidden distribution of charge.

+  #if isPractice [
+    #align(center, image("equipotentials_easy.png", width: 66%))
+  ] else [
+    #align(center, image("equipotentials.png", width: 66%))
+  ]

   + Draw the electric field vectors at the dots on this contour map.
     The length of each vector should be proportional to the field strength at that point.

-  + What is the strength of the electric field at [this position] in [this direction]
+  + Rank the strength of the electric field at [this position] in [this direction]
 // + 26.7 Dielectrics